clux/rust-meetup-london/source/slides.md

 NOTES:
 - Hi.
 Eirik.
 Platform, lot of things related to kube and rust.
-- Writing kube controllers, and extending the kubernetes API with your own CRs
+- Writing kube controllers (app managing resources in kube), and extending the kubernetes API with your own CRs, and writing controllers for that.
-- but first, little basics on image lifecycle management (little on it in rust)
-- => testing, building, and pushing dockerised rust apps
+- but first some operational basic, managing microsvcs in rust

 ---
 <!-- .slide: data-background-image="./fry-safety.webp" data-background-size="100% auto" class="color"-->

 notes:
+- safety dance when developing in new lang:
+- lockfiles, pin deps, run tests, lint
-- safety dance: ez coz language: lockfiles default, build system (adv over go)
+- ez coz: build system
-- but dockerising, slightly tricky
+- BUT dockerising, slightly tricky

 ---
 <!-- .slide: data-background-color="#353535" class="center color" style="text-align: left;" -->